shriramkv/IntelDevelopercloud/README.md

 17. In the preceding screen you will be asked for a token.
 This can be found in the first powershell instance on the 6th last line.

 For Video Tutorial Visit - https://youtu.be/PhzlMQ8-GE4
-Git Clone: git clone https://github.com/shriramkv/oneAPI_Essentials.git
+Git Clone: git clone https://github.com/oneapi-src/oneAPI-samples.git

+**SYCL Learning**
+One can learn the fundamental SYCL with the help of the available tutorials after cloning from the above presented link.
+The Path for SYCL Foundation - DirectProgramming/C++SYCL/Jupyter/oneapi-essentials-training